BDA-KTS/extract_urls_mentions_hashtags/README.md

 ## Use Cases

-- The study the impact of users reaction and increase in their engagement with posts having URLs, hashtags, and mentioned compared to the posts without the mentioned entities on the same topic.
+- To study the impact of users reaction and increase in their engagement with posts having URLs, hashtags, and mentioned compared to the posts without the mentioned entities on the same topic.
-- Comparing the use of puntuation emphasis, all caps, and emojis between the social media posts on different topics indicate how formal or informal the general language is.
+- Comparing the use of puntuation emphasis, all caps, and emojis between the social media posts on different topics indicating how formal or informal the general language is.
-- Identifying collective activites and coordination patterns leading to real-time mobilization at the time of protests and political unrest.
+- To study the use of time expression in identifying collective activites and coordination patterns leading to real-time mobilization at the time of protests and political unrest.

 ## Input Data